 Once cooked, transfer the preparation along with the cooked sweet potatoes and squash in a food processor and process until you get the right consistency, add water if necessary.
 I needed to add quite a bit of water at this stage.

 I have to add that I actually cooked this for just turned one, B and 3.5 year old H to enjoy.
 However, it really was delicious, so hubby and I ate the rest for our dinner too.
-If you’re in any doubt about giving little ones such flavoursome food… check out H stealing B’s dinner in this video.
+If you’re in any doubt about giving little ones such flavoursome food… you just have to check out H stealing B’s dinner in the video.